SuiMachine/Art-Of-Rally-VR-Hack/README.md

 * Camera should now end up in correct position, but its orientation is not always correct (especially in main menu).
 When in-game, you can press F8 to reorient it (there is no workaround for menu)
 * Frustum culling for vegetation is now disabled (uses only spherical culling based on distance).
 This has to be corrected to improve performance.
 * Correct camera behaviour after stage end.
-* Correct camera behaviour at the beginning of the stage (during intro) and disable letterboxing - set the text to be bigger!
+* Correct camera behaviour at the beginning of the stage (during intro).

 Limitations
 --------